girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/i-want-to-be-rich/roadmap.md

 2. That the average investor is most likely to be invested in the stock market through mutual funds and retirement plans
 3. That you need to have enough saved to invest
 4. To manage risk when investing

+# Warm-Up

+Partner up and tell your partner why you want to be rich!